nathan-carr/nathan-carr.github.io/_pages/cv.md

 Education (resume written out + attatched with link at top)
 ======
 * B.S. in Industrial Distribution, Texas A&M University, 2027 (expected)
-  * Minor in Business, GitHub University, 2014 (FIND A WAY TO TAB THIS UNDER B.S.)
+  * Minor in Business, Texas A&M University, 2017
-* M.S. in GitHub, GitHub University, 2012
+* M.S

 Work experience
 ======